 But don't be disheartened if you're an older runner, because it's not just your chronological age that's important; your "running age" (which is simply the number of years you've been running) generally has a far greater impact on your performance.
-Anecdotally, and this of course will vary depending on a variety of factors such as training load, many runners find they hit their running peak roughly eight to ten years after they taking it up.
+Anecdotally, and this of course will vary depending on a variety of factors such as training load, many runners find that they hit their running peak roughly eight to ten years after they taking it up.

 Even if you haven't the slightest interest in basic speed for performance, we thoroughly recommend you include some faster running in your training on a regular basis, since it brings a wide range of benefits.

-Younger runners usually find they have a speed advantage over older runners, but sometimes struggle to perform as well over greater distances.
+Younger runners usually find that they have a speed advantage over older runners, but sometimes struggle to perform as well over greater distances.
 Endurance tends to improve as mileage increases naturally with continued training.

-Since endurance takes quite a while to build, and even longer to reach its peak, many newer runners will find they perform better over shorter distances, so may find the times required for the longer distances feel tougher to achieve.
+Since endurance takes quite a while to build, and even longer to reach its peak, many newer runners will find that they perform better over shorter distances, so may find that the times required for the longer distances feel tougher to achieve.